 Its handy extra features include the ability to convert archive formats and test archives for errors.
 It can't batch compress or watermark images as some of the other tools here can, but can rotate and crop them for you.

 Incredibly user-friendly.
 An excellent free alternative to WinZip if you're new to file compression

 WinZip alternative Zipware is wonderfully simple to use - simply choose 'New' or 'Open', choose your source file or archive, tweak a few optional settings and you're done.

-It's free to use, but if you decide to stick with it, the website invites you to make a donation to support its development.
+This free WinZip alternative free to use, but if you decide to stick with it, the website invites you to make a donation to support its development.
 The software itself doesn't nag you for money though.

-Its standout feature is integrated virus-scanning: if an archive is under 32GB, you can check it for threats with VirusTotal.
+Zipware's standout feature is integrated virus-scanning: if an archive is under 32GB, you can check it for threats with VirusTotal.
 This is unlikely to be of interest to power users, but is a helpful addition for anyone who's unsure about extracting downloaded archives (or who knows someone with a tendency to accidentally open such things).

 4. Ashampoo Zip Free

-Optimized for touch, but promotion of paid-for features can be overbearing
+A free WinZip alternative that's optimized for touch, but promotion of paid-for features can be overbearing

 Ashampoo Zip Free's main features are presented as Windows-style tiles, but here the free program's limitations start to show, with paid-for features like encryption and archive format conversion (which are included with open source tools) locked out until you open your wallet.

 This free WinZip alternative redeems itself with a very clear interface, which has an optional touch mode with larger, tap-friendly icons.
 All of the key features are immediately obvious rather than hidden behind ribbons and menus.
 Interestingly, it also gives previews of files before you extract an archive.
 This happens automatically, so don't be alarmed if a music file begins playing on mouseover.